becky-wingyan-yuen/DNOTS-Rpackage/README.md

-# On Data Normalization for Tumor Subtyping with microRNA data (DNOTS)
+# On Data Normalization for Tumor Subtyping with microRNA data

 ## Contents